-Lead Astray: Bush Admin. stymies added protections
+Lead Astray in Ohio: Bush Admin. stymies added protections

 The Bush administration's proposed 2005 budget cuts $35 million from the Department of Housing and Urban Development (HUD)'s lead poisoning prevention program, a 20 percent reduction from the previous year.
 The program pays for expert home evaluations and repairs to prevent young children from being exposed to lead-contaminated dust, soil and paint chips (Washington Post 2004).
 Primary prevention is the key to ending future lead poisoning and the related personal and social costs.
 Cuts to this program serve only to perpetuate unnecessary lead poisoning of future generations.

 This is not the first time that the Bush administration has hindered lead poisoning prevention efforts.
 In 2002, in a move that catered to the interests of the lead industry, the Bush Administration shuffled the appointments to the Centers for Disease Control and Prevention's (CDC) Advisory Committee on Childhood Lead Poisoning Prevention, replacing reputable public health and pediatric lead experts with panelists with a history of defending the lead industry in the courts.

 The Committee's charge is to assess scientific data on lead and recommend changes to CDC policy to prevent childhood lead poisoning.
 The Committee also advises CDC on its blood lead level limit standard for children.
 In the summer of 2002, just weeks before the Committee was due to begin its latest review of scientific data to determine if a revision of the federal lead-poisoning standard was necessary, the Bush Administration stepped in, drastically changing the composition of the Committee.